 We will focus our delivery of outreach services for rural and BIPOC communities as informed by the landscape and CES SWOT Analysis.
-Women, Black and Hispanic community members currently underrepresented in outreach and engagements services, transitional housing and CES access points.
+Women, Black and Hispanic community members currently underepresented in outreach and engagements services, transistional housing and CES access points.
+We will utilize HMIS data during the diversity subcomittee in the Coc to focus on the underserved populations.

-Monthly review of number of people housed, new inflow, and total number of homeless within our HMIS system.
+Monthly review of number of people housed , new inflow, and total number of homeless within our HMIS system.
 Monthly review of milestones within CES include length of time in CES, contacts, prioritized, matched and housed.
 Additional funding will be provided to CES (CAPK) to expand the CES services to the Rural and BIPOC Communities to leverage family resources centers to respond in a culturally responsive way through multilingual educational resources and expanding accessibility based upon their needs.
 The number of assessed and contacts will be assessed and tracked to ensure opportunities to access housing resources.
 Flood will provide outreach services and will assess the geographic locations and outreach needs for the or African communities engaged.
 The Lived Experience Advisory Board will review all documents to ensure they are inclusive to the populations and provide additional feedback and strategies.